chence08/source2evm/presentation/slides.md

 - Convert free variables to arguments
 - Capture variables by passing them as arguments
 - All passed by value, no side effects
+- Name of current function passed as additional variable
+  - To support mutual recursion